 When purchasing something like a car or a house, most people don’t have the lump sum of cash sitting around to buy it outright, so they borrow money to finance it.
 These borrowing rates vary depending on your credit score and the amount you’re borrowing, but usually, the buyer and seller can come to an agreement.

 Many investors also borrow money to buy stocks in order to increase profits.
-For example, let’s say you have $10,000 available for trading and borrow $5,000 more from your broker.
+For example, let’s say you have $10,000 available for trading right now and borrow $5,000 more from your broker.
 You invest all $15,000 in a stock that gains 20% in a month.
 Your profits are $3000 and after the trade, you return the borrowed $5000 to the broker.
 You have $13,000 in your account now instead of $12,000 thanks to the loan from the broker.

-When you borrow money from your broker, it’s called margin and there’s certain risks involved when trading with borrowed money.
+When you borrow money from your broker, it’s called margin and you can imagine there’s certain risks involved when trading borrowed money.
 When using margin, a bad trade can turn into a nightmare scenario if the broker comes calling for their cash back before you can recover.
 Only experienced traders should buy stocks with borrowed money.
 Here are a few things to take note of before opening a margin account.

 What is Margin?

 Margin is just broker-speak for borrowed money.
 Just like taking out a loan from a bank, your broker can lend you money to buy stocks.
 But not for free, of course.
 Just like any other loan, the broker will charge an interest rate that must be periodically paid.
 Margin rates vary depending on the broker you use and how much money you wish to borrow.